-Liabilities under agreement are subject to the liability servicing limits noted above, and may be subject to elector approval requirements.
+Liabilities under agreement are subject to the liability servicing limits noted previously, and may be subject to elector approval requirements.
 If the liability under the agreement is of a capital nature and the agreement is more than 5 years, or would be more than 5 years if a right of renewal or extension were exercised, then elector approval will be required.
 There are some exceptions to this general rule for certain types of liabilities and for municipalities with total liability servicing costs below a prescribed threshold [CC s.
 175; Municipal Liabilities and Regional District Liabilities Regulations].
+Common forms of liabilities under agreement include leases, P3 projects, and equipment financing loans from the Municipal Finance Authority.